e-ave/DUtils/README.md

 # DUtils

-A small set of utilities for dlang
+DUtils is a set of utilities for the D programming language designed for new D users to easily accomplish tasks that they may be used to doing in another language.
+It currently only contains several small utilities I created while porting a Java program to D.